 - Your authorized length of visit is significantly less than six months.

 - They want to allow you to stay in Canada for longer than six months.

-- The officer imposes certain conditions to your stay, for example:
+- The officer imposes certain conditions on your stay, for example:

 - Specifying the regions in Canada you may or may not visit